-Try it!
-Just look northeast tonight in mid-evening.
-You’ll see this bright bluish star shining above that horizon.
-From far south in the Southern Hemisphere, you can’t this star until late tonight because Vega is located so far north on the sky’s dome.
-Vega will reach its high point for the night around 3 a.m., at which time people in the Southern Hemisphere can see this star in the northern sky.
-As seen from mid-northern latitudes, the star shines high overhead at this early morning hour.
+From far south in the Southern Hemisphere, you can’t see Vega until late at night in May.
+That’s because Vega is located so far north on the sky’s dome.
+Vega will reach its high point for the night around three to four hours after midnight, at which time people in the Southern Hemisphere can see Vega in their northern sky.
+As seen from mid-northern latitudes, Vega shines high overhead at this early morning hour.

 Because it’s the brightest star in the constellation Lyra the Harp, Vega is sometimes called the Harp Star.
 Like all stars, Vega rises some four minutes earlier each day as Earth moves around the sun.
 So Vega will adorne our evening sky throughout the summer and fall.

 Although Vega is considered a late spring or summer star, it’s actually so far north on the sky’s dome that – from mid-latitudes in the Northern Hemisphere – you can find it at some time during the night, nearly every night of the year.